jbox-web/smart_listing/README.md

 @users = smart_listing_create(:users, User.active, partial: "users/listing")
 ```

 This will create SmartListing named `:users` consisting of ActiveRecord scope `User.active` elements and rendered by partial `users/listing`.
 You can also use arrays instead of ActiveRecord collections.
-Just put `array: true` option just like for Kaminari.
+Just put `array: true` option just like for Pagy.

 In the main view (typically something like `index.html.erb` or `index.html.haml`), use this method to render listing: